cjessett/react-roman-numerals/README.md

     return result
   },
 ```
 And lastly, my render function.
+I bind the `handleUserInput` function to an `onChange` event on my input element.
+Then I pass that input through my `toRoman` function and display it in the `<h1>` tags.
 ```javascript
 render: function () {
   return (